Genomon-Project/paplot-doc/install.rst

 | If you can use the ``git`` command, you can use ``git clone -b master https://github.com/Genomon-Project/paplot.git``.
 |

-2. install paplot
+2. Install paplot
 --------------------------

-| Start up the terminal and change directory to the downloaded directory.
+| Launch Terminal and change directory to the downloaded directory.
 |
 | If "Terminal.app" is not in the Dock, you can follow from the next.
 | Finder → "Move" menu → select "Application" → Open "Utility" → Run "Terminal"